scottbw/analytics-udd/udd/student.md

 String (255)

 ###Notes
-If current term time accomodation type data is not supplied, this property should be omitted.
+If current term time accommodation type data is not supplied, this property should be omitted.
 Omitting this property may hinder the development or use of an effective analytics model.

 ##PARENTS_ED